hannep/paine-mactane/_posts/2018-05-03-avasaralas-ideal-gin-tonic.markdown

 ---
 layout: post
 number: B2
-name: Avasarala's Ideal Gin & Tonic
+name: Avasarala's Ideal Gin and Tonic
 date: 2018-05-03
 short_text: Avasarala's drink of choice for sipping and scheming.
-tweet_text: Avasarala's drink of choice is the Gin & Tonic.
+tweet_text: Avasarala's drink of choice is the Gin and Tonic.
 On the Guanshiyin, she schemed and drank fancy gin like there was no tomorrow - and she had reason to worry there might not be.
 Here's our version of her jet fuel.
 hero: /assets/images/B2-AvasaralasIdealGinAndTonic-card.jpg
 drink_crop: /assets/images/B2-AvasaralasIdealGinAndTonic-drink.jpg
 twitter_url: "https://twitter.com/Paine_MacTane/status/994014434082410496"